-for $n$ large enough.
-Noting our choices of $\gamma$ and $\eta$ we obtain $\sum_{n\geq 1}\P(A_n) < \infty$, and thus the result follows from Borel-Cantelli Lemma. \end{proof} \begin{rmk} Same result can be obtained for integrals over any interval $[s,t]\subset[T-\delta,T]$. \end{rmk} \begin{rmk} It was remarked in paper by Mishura et al. \cite{m-s-v} that for fractional Brownian motion it is easy to see that $||\phi_T||_{t,\beta}<\infty$ even for random times $t<T$.
-This is indeed natural, since the It\^o's formula (\ref{ito}) holds also for any bounded random time $\tau$ (see \cite{s-v2} for details). \end{rmk} \begin{rmk} It was shown in \cite{a-m-v} that for fractional Brownian motion one can approximate the integral of It\^o's formula (\ref{ito}) with Riemann-Stieltjes sums along uniform partition i.e. the integral exists also as a F\"{o}llmer integral.
+\begin{rmk} It was shown in \cite{a-m-v} that for fBm one can approximate the integral of It\^o's formula (\ref{ito}) with Riemann--Stieltjes sums along uniform partition, i.e. the integral exists also as F\"{o}llmer integral.
 Moreover, it was pointed out in \cite{s-v2} that this is true for more general processes $X\in\mathcal{X}^\alpha_T$ and any partition.
-Hence for any $n$ the integral
+Hence for any $n$, the integral

-exists also as a F\"{o}llmer integral.
+exists also as F\"{o}llmer integral.
 Now by noting that $\phi_T(s)$ is defined as a linear combination of functions of this form it is evident that the integral